Seanbon0611/ssi-python-broken/README.md

 5. ### Generate Traffic
     Access the application pod and make a request to the root endpoint:
     ```bash
-    kubectl exec -it <your application pod> -- bash
+    kubectl exec -it -n ssi <your application pod> -- bash
     curl localhost:5000
     ```